Prideful women tend to operate in a covert or overt manner.

 How to Deal With A Prideful Wife

 Being involved with a prideful woman can be very tricky.
 Generally, women are seen as the victims in difficult relationships, so this can cause the man to look guilty immediately.
 In addition, being with a prideful woman can be even more complicated because she may not know she’s operating in pride.
-Her lack of behavioral awareness is due to a blindspot.
+Her lack of behavioral awareness maybe due to a blindspot.

 1. Identify the problem

-2. Trust yourself
+3. Trust yourself

-Your wife may distort reality based on her level of pride.
+Your wife may change the way events or things you said happened (distort reality) based on her level of pride.
 She may be unaware of her behavior, unwilling to change, and/or unable to see the truth.
 The truth might be too painful for her to hear.
 She may bring up everything you’ve done wrong.
-Essentially, she may use manipulation, control, dominance, lying, blame-shifting, a victim mentality, gas-lighting, abuse, and other toxic strategies to deal with the situation.

-3. Seek professional help
+4. Seek professional help

 If your wife doesn’t see how she is adding to the relational problems then it’s time to seek outside help.
 Seeking individual and couple’s counseling is ideal.
 Essentially, you both need your own therapists to help address how you are adding to the problem.
 Then a couple’s counselor will help you both work together to address the problems.

-4. Be Humble
+5. Be Humble

 Am I Prideful Quiz: